Introduction

 Discussion of Issues and Supported Findings

 The company applies to many important strategies and combines various approaches to sustain constant growth and remain on the top of the competition.
 Heracleous and Wirtz (2010) underline that SIA follows a number of significant conditions to exercise excellent service in the most cost-effective way.
 To begin with, the company introduces a firmly developed organizational culture that is oriented on improvement and innovation in each segment of production and service.
 Further, Singapore Airlines has introduced linear ecosystems that involve chains of interconnected actors and organize virtuous circles within the presented dual strategies.
-As such, SIA has established ties with leading restaurants, hotels, and retails to offer attractive discounts and encourage customers to use their services.
+As such, SIA has established ties with leading restaurants, hotels, and retailers to offer attractive discounts and encourage customers to use their services.
 What is more important is that the company welcomes risky project launches to be pioneer in innovation techniques and industrial trends.
 In such a way, SIA manages to be ahead of its competitors.

-Main Thoughts with regard to the Identified Findings
+Main Thoughts with Regard to the Identified Findings

 The overview of the case shows the complex unity of strategies and approaches, as well as important organizational elements that SIA makes use of to stay afloat in a highly competitive environment.
 In particular, Heracleous and Wirtz (2009), expand on the policy of diversification that is based on use of “information technology…in enhancing customer service as well as increasing efficiency” (p.
 275).
 The exposition of the strategies allows the company to identify specific issues and guiding principle that make up a picture of the companies competitiveness.
 Specifically, rigorous design development, constant innovation in all spheres, profit consciousness and suggestion schemed encouraged in all employees, and holistic approach to staff training and development are the main pillars of company’s successful business.

-Arguments: Application of theories
+Arguments: Application of Theories

-In order to understand the main guiding principle in SIA, it is purposeful to analyze the main management strategies and concepts, including cost leadership, innovation, change management, and organizational development.
-In this respect, a cost leadership model introduced by SIA has much higher potential in comparison with peer competitors.
-Specifically, its major principle is confined to lower maintenance costs, fuel efficiency, and optimal fuel hedging (Inderwildi and King, 2012).
 Closer study of cost leadership is introduced by Michael Porter who offers three major strategies leading to a competitive edge in an industry.
 These strategies involve differentiation, focus strategies, and leadership (Eldring, 2008, p.
 4).
 Other strategies result in synthesis of the ones mentioned before.
 According to the model, the company that applies to focus strategies has a win-win position in comparison with those applied to synthesized strategies (Porter, 1985).
-However, a deeper analysis of Porter’s generic strategies triggers discussion on other factors contribution to successful accomplishment and organizational development (Gonzalez-Benito & Suarez-Gonzalez, 2010).
+However, a deeper analysis of Porter’s generic strategies triggers discussion on other factors contributing to successful accomplishment and organizational development (Gonzalez-Benito & Suarez-Gonzalez, 2010).
 Specifically, considering the link between business strategies and financial performance is essential for carrying out business within the established period.

-The strategy of differentiation involves “high quality offerings, and significant investment in innovation, staff development and branding, leading to higher costs than average” (Heracleous & Wirtz, 2009, p.
+The strategy of differentiation involves “high-quality offerings, and significant investment in innovation, staff development and branding, leading to higher costs than average” (Heracleous & Wirtz, 2009, p.
 278).
 However, there are still some other elements that need to be constantly introduced to the field to meet the competitive environment.
 This is of particular concern to the development of transparency reporting through online channels.
 Specifically, the internet “…means tangible advantages in the form of lower distribution and transaction costs, customer-ownership as well as a reduction in time-to-money” (Delfmann, 2005, p.
 100).
-In addition to rational distribution of customer ownership via Internet, there should be a rational distribution of IT support that would enhance constant dialogue between the company employees and their customers.
-In this respect, differentiation strategy can be defined as a means of facilitating the delivery of customized offering, proper segmentation, and delivery of information sustaining the dialogue.
-In this respect, Mohd Zulkeflee Abd and Ilias (2011) emphasize the significance of internet services, including electronic transactions, customer service and support department, and receiving feedback from customers.

 Improper implementation of differentiation strategies exemplifies many cases of airline companies whose profit rates were extremely low.
-Such company included the Virgin Express and Spirit (Fojt, 2006) At the same time, the implemented strategies demonstrate incredible results for such airline industry as Ryanair (Fojt, 2006; Shaw, 2011).
-In fact, the company has managed to combine skillfully low-cost model with differentiation strategy.
+Such companies included the Virgin Express and Spirit (Fojt, 2006) At the same time, the implemented strategies demonstrate incredible results for such airline industry as Ryanair (Fojt, 2006; Shaw, 2011).
+In fact, the company has managed to combine a skillfully low-cost model with a differentiation strategy.
 It also discovers the complexity of implementing differentiation strategies because there should be optimal balance between the cost leadership and distribution of responsibilities in all segments of the industry.

 Change management in airline industries is the core condition for surviving in a highly competitive world.
-The example of human resource management in the British Airways proves that attention to employees’ development is indispensible to sustaining improvement and producing the profitable outcomes (Balmer et al., 2009; Wilson, 2005).
-Specifically, it approves alignment with such aspects as dynamics of external setting and shaping identity and culture within the employed environment.
+The example of human resource management in the British Airways proves that attention to employees’ development is indispensable to sustaining improvement and producing the profitable outcomes (Balmer et al., 2009; Wilson, 2005).
+Specifically, it approves alignment with such aspects as dynamics of external settings and shaping identity and culture within the employed environment.

 Synthesis of Theories

-The above-presented theories of change management and organizational development reveal a number of new perspectives for developing and sustaining competitiveness by Singapore Airlines.
-Specific attention should be given to the changing customer needs, and orientation of innovation with regard to the supply and demand rates.
+The above-presented theories of change management and organizational development reveal a number of new perspectives for developing and sustaining the competitiveness by Singapore Airlines.
+Specific attention should be given to the changing customer needs and orientation of innovation with regard to the supply and demand rates.
 With regard to the presented changes, as well as existing theories, SIA provides a good example of how business should be conducted.
 Nevertheless, there are still specific aspects and factors that the company must consider to sustain a competitive advantage.
 The actual matter of the oppositions works effectively so far, but further management should still anticipate change because it is the main basis of progress.

 The point is that the adoption of simplistic or generic strategies introduced by Porter cannot always be beneficial for the airline companies, such as SIA, because customer needs should be concerned with regard to the complex circumstances (Nilakant & Ramnarayan, 2006; Mills et al., 2008).
-Therefore, along with the focus strategies, differentiation, and cost leadership, the company should analyze alternative paths and perspective of implementing new approaches to keep pace with the newly emerging competitor.
-In other words, SIA should introduce a platform for practicing and developing behavioral knowledge in order to achieve effectiveness (Waddell et al., 2007).
+Therefore, along with the focus strategies, differentiation, and cost leadership, the company should analyze alternative paths and perspectives of implementing new approaches to keep pace with the newly emerging competitor.
+In other words, SIA should introduce a platform for practicing and developing behavioural knowledge in order to achieve effectiveness (Waddell et al., 2007).
 Using paradigms of organizational transformation with regard to the globalization context is another important condition for successful strategic management.

 Constant development and transformation in SIA Company can be significantly enhanced in case change management is properly implemented.
 Specifically, it is strongly suggested to apply to various types of change, including discontinuous, anticipatory, and reactive change.
 Anticipatory change takes place when an organization makes rapid shifts to advance its efficiency and gain a competitive advantage whereas reactive change is used to respond immediately to the external factors (Chaffey, 2007).
 Mastering these change models is beneficial for the Singapore Airlines because it contributes to better organizational transformation.